Our History

 Founded

-The Tacoma Indian Center was created in October 1991, under the Catholic Community Services, by it’s founding director, Joan Staples-Baum (White Earth Chippewa), and two other Native women, Betty Sampson (Swinomish) and Jeanette DeCoteau (Turtle Mountain Chippewa).
+The Tahoma Indian Center was created in October 1991, under the Catholic Community Services, by it’s founding director, Joan Staples-Baum (White Earth Chippewa), and two other Native women, Betty Sampson (Swinomish) and Jeanette DeCoteau (Turtle Mountain Chippewa).
 Together Joan, Betty, and Jeanette decided to create TIC after their prior experience working at another local support center, where they saw that the cultural and identity needs of urban Native Americans were being neglected.

 “We welcome all Indians to the center and we don’t judge.
 We try to help them find their way.
 According to the 2010 census, the majority of Natives live in the city today, and most of them for reasons not of their own doing.
 We’re scattered around.
 We don’t have a housing section.
 The center helps us find each other”